4 engineering students pose with Brutus the Buffalo

 Blue Ridge Undergraduate Research Conference

 Undergraduate students from institutions throughout the Southern Appalachian region will be chosen to present their research projects in a comfortable setting surrounded by other researchers and faculty.
 This year’s conference will be a one-day event, with sessions starting mid-morning.
 There will also be a poster session and a reception for all participants and faculty.
-On April 1, 2022, the conference will take place in King University’s Student Center Complex, located at their campus in Bristol, Tennessee.
+The conference will take place at Milligan University.

 Additional conferences can be found at the Council on Undergraduate Research.